tc39/proposal-record-tuple/README.md

 This proposal is loosely related to a broader set of proposals, including [operator overloading](https://github.com/littledan/proposal-operator-overloading/) and [extended numeric literals](https://github.com/tc39/proposal-extended-numeric-literals): These all conspire to provide a way for user-defined types to do the same as [BigInt](https://github.com/tc39/proposal-bigint).
 However, the idea is to add these features if we determine they're independently motivated.

-If we had user-defined value types, then it could make sense to use them in built-in features, such as [CSS Typed OM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Typed_OM_API/Guide) or the [Temporal Proposal](https://github.com/tc39/proposal-temporal).
+If we had user-defined primtiive/value types, then it could make sense to use them in built-in features, such as [CSS Typed OM](https://developer.mozilla.org/en-US/docs/Web/API/CSS_Typed_OM_API/Guide) or the [Temporal Proposal](https://github.com/tc39/proposal-temporal).
 However, this is far in the future, if it ever happens; for now, it works well to use objects for these sorts of features.

 ## What's the relationship between this proposal's Record & Tuple and TypeScript's [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkt) & [Tuple](https://www.typescriptlang.org/docs/handbook/basic-types.html#tuple)?